662amandeep/Team-Genomics-One-A/Results & Analysis/Results.md

 <br>
 	<br>
 	</p>

 ## Conclusion
-It is concluded from the study that the following variants were detected which may cause osteopetrosis in the respective genes:
+It is concluded from the study that the following variants in the respective genes were detected which may cause osteopetrosis:
 - C>T 6479041 (MCPH1)
 - C>G 19819723 (LPL)
 - T>C 27324821 (CHRNA2)